jbenasuli/consumer_behavior/README.md

 Team members submit the code for their machine learning model, as well as the following: ✅

-- Please see Machine Learning Markdown document for more information: https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit
+- Please see Machine Learning Markdown document for more information: [Link to document](https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit)

 - Description of preliminary data preprocessing ✅